 Exchange Rates: Exchange rates offered by World Remit are not advertised on their site.
 When we crunched the numbers we got to about a 1% margin from Pound to Euro, and similar markups on other currencies.
 Some currencies are a lot more expensive.

 These are definitely good markups, especially in comparison to other companies offering cash pickups.
 It’s just around the same mark as Azimo, while being a tad more expensive than Transferwise and Currencyfair which maintain lower, steady, margins (with exceptions like additional 1% incurred on transfers to India by Transferwise).

 Limits: From €1.
 There are strong limitations when it comes to transferring large amounts using World Remit.
-In fact, you can only send up to 2,000 Australian Dollars, 8,000 American Dollars and 30,000 Pounds per transfer.
+In fact, you can only send up to 2,000 Australian Dollars, 8,000 American Dollars and 30,000 British Pounds per transfer.
 This makes this platform inapt for the majority of our audience (property purchasers and businesses), but should not bother those who are using it for remittance purposes.